Free fast shipping. Buy more, save more. Made in the USA and guaranteed.

 The entire storage container must be purged.
 You cannot use too much gas.

-2. Slow Lid Seal / Bad Seal: Once the container is purged, the lid must be immediately sealed into
+2. Slow Lid Seal / Bad Seal: Once the container is purged, the lid must be immediately sealed into place.

 Make sure that the lid is spotless and dent free to create an airtight seal.